-Moderate

-Severe

-Adults who are conscious, orientated and able to swallow

-Patient conscious and able to swallow, but confused, disorientated or aggressive

-Patient unconscious/fitting or very aggressive or nil by mouth (NBM)

-Check ABCDE, stop IV insulin (if running) Give 15-20g of quick acting carbohydrate, such as 5-7 Dextrosol® tablets or 4-5 Lift GlucoTabs® or 150-200ml pure fruit juice Test blood glucose level after 10-15 minutes and if still less than 4.0mmol/L repeat treatment as above up to 3 times.
-If still hypoglycaemic, call doctor and consider IV dextrose or IM glucagon as per "severe" pathway

-Check ABCDE, stop IV insulin (if running) If capable and cooperative, treat as for mild hypoglycaemia.
+Moderate Severe Patient conscious and able to swallow, but confused, disorientated or aggressive Patient unconscious/fitting or very aggressive or nil by mouth (NBM) Check ABCDE, stop IV insulin (if running) If capable and cooperative, treat as for mild hypoglycaemia.
 If not capable and cooperative but can swallow give 2 tubes of 40% glucose gel (squeezed into mouth between teeth and gums).
 Test blood glucose level after 10-15 minutes and if still less than 4.0mmol/L repeat as above up to 3 times.
-If still hypoglycaemic, call doctor and consider IV dextrose or IM glucagon as per "severe" pathway

-Check ABCDE, stop IV insulin, request medical support urgently.

-Give 100ml 20% dextrose or 200ml 10% dextrose over 15 minutes

-If IV access not possible use 1mg

-Glucagon IM

-Recheck glucose after 10 minutes and if

-Recheck glucose after 10 minutes and if still less than 4.0mmol/L, repeat treatment as above

-Check glucose after 10-15 minutes.
-Once blood glucose level are now > 4.0mmol/L or above: Give 20g of long acting carbohydrate e.g. two biscuits, slice of bread, 200-300ml milk or next carbohydrate containing meal.
-Give 40g if IM glucagon has been used.
-For patients with enteral feeding tube give 20g quick acting carbohydrate via enteral tube e.g. 50-70ml Ensure® Plus juice or Fortijuce®.
+If still hypoglycaemic, call doctor and consider IV dextrose or IM glucagon as per "severe" pathway Check ABCDE, stop IV insulin, request medical support urgently.
+Give 100ml 20% dextrose or 200ml 10% dextrose over 15 minutes If IV access not possible use 1mg Glucagon IM Recheck glucose after 10 minutes and if still less than 4.0mmol/L, repeat treatment as above l glucose level are now > 4.0mmol/L or above: Give ts, slice of bread, 200-300ml milk or next carbohydrate een used.
+For patients with enteral feeding tube give e.g. 50-70ml Ensure [®] Plus juice or Fortijuce [®] .
 If glucose now 4.0mmol/L or above, follow up treatment as described on the left.
-If NBM, once glucose >4.0mmol/L give 10% glucose infusion at 100ml/hr until no longer NBM or reviewed by doctor

-DO NOT omit subsequent insulin doses.
-Continue regular capillary blood glucose monitoring for 24-48 hours.
-Review insulin and/or oral hypoglycaemic doses.
-If previously on IV insulin, would generally consider restarting insulin once blood glucose >4.0 but may require review of regimen.
-Give hypoglycaemia education and refer to inpatient diabetes team.
+If NBM, once glucose >4.0mmol/L give 10% glucose infusion at 100ml/hr until no longer NBM or reviewed by doctor 1 Patient conscious and able to swallow, but confused, disorientated or aggressive Check ABCDE, stop IV insulin (if running) If capable and cooperative, treat as for mild hypoglycaemia.
+If not capable and cooperative but can swallow give 2 tubes of 40% glucose gel (squeezed into mouth between teeth and gums).
+Test blood glucose level after 10-15 minutes and if still less than 4.0mmol/L repeat as above up to 3 times.
+If still hypoglycaemic, call doctor and consider IV dextrose or IM glucagon as per "severe" pathway would generally consider restarting insulin once blood glucose >4.0 but may require review of regimen.
+Give hypoglycaemia education and refer to inpatient diabetes team if required.

-Glucagon may take up to 15 minutes to work and may be ineffective in treating hypoglycaemia in undernourished patients, in severe liver disease, sulfonylurea induced hypoglycaemia and in repeated hypoglycaemia.
+patients, in severe liver disease, sulfonylurea induced hypoglycaemia and in repeated hypoglycaemia.